juniorsundarCasual/TGT/vault/volume-5.chapter-344.md

 "I think I have some reading assignments left in the backlog.
 Make it three," Revian said while following the twins.

 "W-Wait for me!"
-Kevan yelped a second later, after returning to himself, before rushing after the trio.
+Kevan yelped a second later, after returning to himself, then rushed after the trio.

 ____